 Then we looked for a place to buy butane hose based on directions from the ferreretria.
 That didn’t work.
 We find a gas appliance repair shop and he directs us to the “casa de mangeras” (house of hoses).
 The only way to turn around from where we are is at the rotunda at the Puma gas station so on our way by we stop and have a piece of chicken each.
 There is a strange (to me) sign in the window of their convenience store.
 It is a special deal offering a pancake, a beverage (a small container of orange juice or a cup of cappuccino) plus a package of Halls.
 I was translating the sign to myself and stopped and went back and read it again more carefully.
 Yep.
 That’s the special!
 Don’t ask me to explain any connection between breakfast and Halls cough drops.

 We drive past the Casa de Mangeras a time or two before stopping where there is a sign barely visible under their awning reading “Mangeras y Connexiones del Sur” (“Hoses and Connections of the South”).
 We park the truck in the curb travel lane.
 There is no parking lane.
 Just the sidewalk, a boulevard and two travel lanes each way.
 Vehicles just stop for however long they need to buy or load or unload and other vehicles smerge around them.
 We buy a length of hose and the fittings we need to connect to the regulator and the new dryer and head back to Shiloh.
 When we get back we move the generator to the other end of the warehouse and then it is lunch time.
 We had just eaten chicken so Byron takes a bit of a break but no lunch and then gets back to work.
 I didn’t get fat by turning down lunch so I stop for lunch and after eating was visiting with the other diners.
 Then I realize I haven’t seen Byron for awhile and go search him out and find him working so I get back to work too.
-We install the gas lines on the clothes dryers and the exhaust lines and put the dryers in place.
+We install the gas lines and exhaust lines on the clothes dryers and put the dryers in place.

 After that we rip out the old (two weeks) 1” drain line for the washing machines and install a new 2” drain line which is a little less likely to back up and overflow having about four times the cross sectional area of a 1” line.